German airport shut down after toxin released into air - News 12 Now

-BERLIN – German firefighters on Sunday evacuated hundreds of passengers at Hamburg Airport after 50 people were injured by an unknown toxin that likely spread through the airport’s air conditioning system.
+BERLIN (CBS News) – German firefighters on Sunday evacuated hundreds of passengers at Hamburg Airport after 50 people were injured by an unknown toxin that likely spread through the airport’s air conditioning system.

 All flights were halted for several hours due to the evacuation, airport spokeswoman Karen Stein said.